game audio film sound design

 NewsStorytelling

-How Game Audio can influence Film Sound Design
+How Game Audio Design can Influence Film Sound Design

 Content